joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 While I advocate for DevOps methodologies and building the capabilities for failing fast forward, it seems that some of the approaches adopted have cut TRL corners.
 "Fail fast" has become a motto and badge of honor in the software industry.
 But the original idea seems to have lost its efficacy.
-It seems to have become an excuse to not to do the upfront legwork to validate ideas before building them.
+It seems to have become an excuse not to do the upfront legwork to validate ideas before building them.

 It seems that the intangibility of software makes it look like writing software is cheap.
-It might take five minutes to write these three lines of code and five days to write another three other lines of code.
+It might take five minutes to write these three lines of code and five days to write three other lines of code.
 The end product in both cases is three lines of code but the impact may be completely
-different: an html button with a new hover state versus statistical analysis monitoring algorithm to determine the failure state of a dam generator.
+different: an HTML button with a new hover state versus statistical analysis monitoring algorithm to determine the failure state of a dam generator.

 Dr. Ali published a book this year correlating the use of Agile project management with increased